How do you watch TV if you don’t pay for Sky? Here are the ways you can watch the same and new content elsewhere and save money.

-It starts at £5.99, though the most popular option is £8.99 which gives you HD quality and the ability for two people to watch on different devices at the same time.
-The top level £11.99 tier upgrades to 4K (where it can) and allows four simultaneous uses of the account.
+It starts at £5.99, though the most popular option is £9.99 which gives you HD quality and the ability for two people to watch on different devices at the same time.
+The top level £13.99 tier upgrades to 4K (where it can) and allows four simultaneous uses of the account.
 There are occasionally deals and discounts.

 Amazon Prime Video

 If you’re a frequent Amazon shopper then there’s a good chance you’ve got this, and paid for a full year at £79 which works out slightly cheaper than the standard £7.99 a month price.